MATLABCMU/MATLAB_Sudoku_Challenge/README.md

 The test cases will be run on a 2021 M1 Macbook Pro.

 ### Submission
-Once you have a solution you are satisfied with, submit your completed SudokuSolver.m in this [Google Form.](https://forms.gle/SenqjRtaqS77Ne677)
+Once you have a solution you are satisfied with, submit your completed SudokuSolver.m in this [Google Form.](https://forms.gle/SenqjRtaqS77Ne677) Feel free to submit as many times as you want!

-### File Outline:
+### File Outline

 * test_boards: Directory containing all test board files
   * README.txt: Instructions on how to format new test cases